MicrosoftDocs/azure-stack-docs/AKS-Hybrid/tutorial-kubernetes-prepare-application.md

 title: Tutorial - Prepare an application for AKS enabled by Azure Arc
-description: In this tutorial, learn how to prepare and build a multi-container app with Docker Compose that you can then deploy to AKS. ms.topic: tutorial ms.date: 01/05/2024 ms.author: sethm ms.lastreviewed: 1/14/2022 ms.reviewer: jeguan
+description: In this tutorial, learn how to prepare and build a multi-container app with Docker Compose that you can then deploy to AKS. ms.topic: tutorial ms.date: 11/01/2024 ms.author: sethm ms.lastreviewed: 1/14/2022 ms.reviewer: jeguan
 author: sethmanheim

-# Intent: As an IT Pro, I want to learn how to prepare a multi-purpose application so I can add it to my AKS on Azure Stack HCI deployment.
+# Intent: As an IT Pro, I want to learn how to prepare a multi-purpose application so I can add it to my AKS on Azure Local deployment.
 # Keyword: multi-container Kubernetes service

 ---